 Before the rainwater from the roof even gets into your water tank, you should have a couple of pre filters installed.
-I like to use a leaf guard and panty hose or paint strainer.
+I like to use a leaf guard, with my favorite being this one that you can buy on Amazon, as well as some panty hose or paint strainer.
 These prefilters serve as an additional measure towards ensuring that only clean, debris free water enters the tank.

 A leaf guard is a device that is installed on each downspout of the gutter system.
 Essentially, it is a slanted screen that diverts large debris out of the downspout but still lets clean water continue through.
 The leaf guard acts like a course filter.